Body Fat Calculator

 - Hips: measure your hips at the widest point below your waist, while keeping your feet together for an accurate measurement.

-You can use both centimeters and inches to record the measurement, since our body fat calculator supports both units.
+You can use both centimeters and inches to record the measurement, since our body fat percent calculator supports both units.
 Accuracy to the nearest half inch or within 1 cm should be sufficient.

 It is recommended that you wear minimal clothing during the measurement.
 It is also recommended to have your measures taken by an assistant, since if you are taking them yourself you will not be fully relaxed and may be twisting your body and skewing the results.